What is the cost of living in London?

 The council tax can add even more than £200 per month on top of all other expenses.
 We’ll see more detail below on how much are bills in London.

-Utility bills in London of course are also heavily effected by the way you use the house.
+Utility bills in London of course are also heavily affected by the way you use the house.
 If you are mainly working from home and your flat is not well insulated, then in winter you will probably end up spending much more in heating than what is in the chart.

 Gas and Energy

 The same provider usually provides gas and energy, but not necessarily.
 The costs for gas and electricity are the responsibility of the tenants, but (unless your contract indicates otherwise) you can change them at will (London count several providers).

 Some people change very often to take advantage of the incentives offered at the time of the switch (discounts, vouchers, free months, lower costs…), you can register with Look After My Bills to be promptly notified of the various offers to try to lower your cost of living in London.